marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

   - "postgres"
   - "architecture"
   - "micro service"
-description: "Two years ago I started to work on a scraping project with my startup Mysocial.io and we needed to distribute work across multiple servers while achieving uniqueness on the system.
+description: "Two years ago I was working on a web-scraper with my startup Mysocial.io and we needed to distribute work across multiple servers while achieving uniqueness in the system.
 We were handling hundreds of millions of tasks and FetchQ is the result of that effort."
 image: "postgres.png"
 ---

 It was the beginning of 2018 and my young soon-to-be co-founder asked me:

->  Can you download Instagram's influencers?
+>  Can we download Instagram's influencers?

 That's the very beginning of my startup journey as co-founder of [Mysocial.io][mysocial] and
 my answer was a straight:

-> NO YOU CAN'T!
+> NO WE CAN'T!

-Luckily I was wrong and when I got home that night my brain started to work on the challenge.
+Luckily I was wrong, and when I got home that night my brain began to work on the challenge ahead.

-A few months later we were successfully scraping Instagram **tracking 4 millions influecers on a daily basis** while growing a database of over 100 millions Instagram profiles.
+A few months later, we were successfully scraping Instagram, **tracking 4 millions influecers on a daily basis**, while growing a database of over 100 millions Instagram profiles.

 This is how [FetchQ][fetchq] came to life.
 Possibly the most challenging project of my entire career.